-Another important point in respect of the Shortage Occupation List is that jobs found on this list can be sponsored regardless of the qualification level.
+Another important point in respect to the Shortage Occupation List is that jobs found on this list can be sponsored regardless of the qualification level.
 Tier 2 route is specifically designed for high skill migration.
-Therefore, for there are only very limited amount of jobs that are below the NQF6 level that can be sponsored via this route.
-However, the Shortage Occupation list does not have the same limitations.
+Therefore, there are only a very limited amount of jobs that are below the NQF6 level that can be sponsored via this route.
+However, the Shortage Occupation List does not have the same limitations.
 All the jobs on this list can be sponsored for the purposes of the Tier 2 route.

-With the amendments to the Shortage Occupation list, the biggest winners are the industries heavily reliant on Engineering and IT skills.
-Large number of occupations which are reliant on such skills have been recognised as shortage occupation without any limitations.
+With the amendments to the Shortage Occupation List, the biggest winners are the industries heavily reliant on Engineering and IT skills.
+A large number of occupations which are reliant on such skills have been recognised as shortage occupation without any limitations.

 The expansion of Shortage Occupation means that the businesses that are using these skills can now be more competitive and hire the best talent a lot quicker, without having to plan ahead, going through the stage of national recruitment first and only after that look abroad.
 Such lengthy processes often crippled the entire business.